D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

 \subsection{Experiment Setup}

 In this section, we begin by evaluating \syss along two dimensions, applicability and precision, in \Cref{xxxscoreevaluation}.
-We then describe our training/evaluation dataset in \Cref{dataset}.
+After that, we describe our training and evaluation dataset in \Cref{dataset}.
 Finally, we detail our baseline model selections and reasons behind them in \Cref{baselineselect}.